nikgava/nikgava.github.io/_portfolio/portfolio-2.md

 | Trolley Mass          | -      | 76        |
 | Block Mass            | -      | 28        |

-The mass of concrete blocks `𝑚_R` is calculated so as to minimize the distance of the center of mass from the axis of symmetry of the vertical crane structure so as to have a low overturning moment.
+The mass of concrete blocks $m_{\text {R }}$ is calculated so as to minimize the distance of the center of mass from the axis of symmetry of the vertical crane structure so as to have a low overturning moment.

-After a few iterations, `𝑚_𝑅 = 9000 kg` is obtained as the distance in the two minimum configurations, resulting in a low overturning moment.
+After a few iterations, $m_{\text {R }}=9000 \mathrm{~kg}$ is obtained as the distance in the two minimum configurations, resulting in a low overturning moment.
 $x_{\text {Gi }}=-0.88 \mathrm{~m}$
 $x_{\text {Gf }}=-0.89 \mathrm{~m}$